Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Methods

 in which $M$ is the concentration in molar units.
-In this case, all salts being 1:1, the concentration for each ion is the same as given by the previous equation.
+In this case, all salts being 1:1 electrolytes, the concentration for each ion is the same as given by the previous equation.
 Then, the water concentration in molar units was calculated as

-To accommodate inputting the nonbond fix parameters into the \code{rism1d} program, we updated the MDL file format.
+To accommodate input of the NBFIX parameters into the \code{rism1d} program, we updated the MDL file format.
 In the new format, multiple solvent species and their nonbond fix parameters may be included in a single file.
-To simplify constructing MDL files from existing force fields, including ions using the 12-6-4 Lennard-Jones model \citep{li2014taking}, we created the \code{generateMDL} command line utility.
+To simplify constructing MDL files from existing force fields, including ions that use the 12-6-4 Lennard-Jones model \citep{li2014taking}, we created the \code{generateMDL} command line utility.
 The parameters present in the new file format can be easily modified using the ParmEd package\citep{shirts2017lessons,SwailsParmEd2023}.
 This utility will be available in the next release of AmberTools.